 Daniel Faust: Florida Photos from the 1980s

 Like the artists featured Imagining Florida, New York City-based photographer Daniel Faust is an explorer who has found inspiration in the Sunshine State.
 In the 1980s he made several trips to Florida where he took thousands of photographs of museums and tourist attractions around the state.
 Faust’s solo exhibition at the Boca Raton Museum of Art consists of an installation composed of twelve mural size sheets of archival photographic paper that contain 658 images.
-The exhibition also includes a series of sixteen images taken by his mother, Edith Faust, from 1938, as well as a series of instamatic snapshots he took on his first visit to Florida with his parents in 1965.
+The exhibition also includes a series of images taken in 1938 by his grandmother, Edith Faust, as well as a series of Instamatic snapshots he took in Florida when he was nine years old.

 In 1983, Faust photographed extensively at the Experimental Prototype Community of Tomorrow (EPCOT) and Disney world, often shooting with a flash while riding on the amusements found there.
 The future as envisioned by Bell Telephone, General Electric, and General Motors are pictured, as well as scenes from the Magic Kingdom, Main Street USA, The Haunted Mansion, and Fantasy Land.
 Faust also photographed 1950s-1970s radio, television, and film personalities at the nearby Stars Hall of Fame Wax Museum.